NicolasLagaillardie/mpst_rust_github/artifact.md

 3. Edit the program and observe the reported errors
 <a name="Step1.3"></a>

+Next we highlight how concurrency errors are ruled out by mp-anon (i.e., the ultimate practical purpose of mp-anon).
 After each modification, compile the program with `cargo run --example=video_stream_full --features="baking_checking` and observe the reported error.

 * Open the file [video_stream_full.rs](examples/video_stream_full.rs) in the `examples/` folder, containing the _VideoStream_ program, with your favourite text editor.
-Next we highlight how concurrency errors are ruled out by mp-anon (i.e., the ultimate practical purpose of mp-anon).

 Suggested modifications:
-  * swapping lines 104 and 105 (which will lead to a deadlock)
+  * swap lines 104 and 105 (this can possibly lead to a deadlock)
-  * using another communication primitive, replace `let (video, s) = s.recv()?;` on line 106 with `let s = s.send(0)?;` -- compilation errors because type mismatch
+  * use another communication primitive, replace `let (video, s) = s.recv()?;` on line 106 with `let s = s.send(0)?;` -- compilation errors because type mismatch
-  * modify the types at line 17, corresponding to line 106, from `Recv` to `Send` -- mismatch because of duality
+  * keep the changes from the previous modification and in addition modify the types at line 17, corresponding to line 106, from `Recv` to `Send` -- mismatch because of duality

-### STEP 2: Running the examples from in Table 2 (examples from the literature) <a name="Step2"></a>
+### STEP 2: Running the examples from Table 2 <a name="Step2"></a>

 The purpose of these examples is to demonstrate how the tool works on existing examples from the literature.